0xroko/hjpp/scraper/readme.md

 #### IDs

-Each definition has unique ID, it's derived from `rijec` field using slugify function, in case there are multiple definitions for the same word, ID will defined as:
+Each definition has unique ID, it's derived from `rijec` field using slugify function, in case there are multiple definitions for the same word, ID will be defined as:

 ```ts
 const hashedWord = createHash("SHA3-512").update(def.rijec);